 - The final shot of the season: Michael giving off Glowing Eyes of Doom as he looks right at the camera a la the end of Michael Jackson's "Thriller" and makes a Psychotic Smirk.

 - The many usages of the Creepy Child.

 - There's something skin-crawlingly freaky about the combination of a demon with a jolly old Slasher Smile (particularly if they have glowing eyes), just because you know they're contemplating how many fun ways they're going to torture you to death.

 - Most humans (even the possessed ones) who look at the true form of an angel will have their eyes burned out and can even die from it if the angel is powerful enough.

 - The anime version can get away with a lot more gore than live-action, and the creators knew it.
 Notably, the adaptation of "Devil's Trap" cut out the car crash at the end since Dean getting tortured by Azazel was sufficient to hospitalize him.

-- In general, season 6's Soulless Sam.
-Imagine having a brother/sister who's dead for about a year, then suddenly comes back, and their behavior is just off.
+- In general, Soulless Sam in Season 6.
+Imagine having a brother/sister who's been dead for about a year, then suddenly comes back and their behavior is just off.
 They keep pretending to be fine and assuring you nothing's wrong, but it just doesn't seem right, their behavior is cold and careless, it looks like the person you knew and were close to but it just isn't them and you FEEL it.
-That must be how Dean felt about his brother Sam coming back soulless from hell.
-For some people this might be Paranoia Fuel or generally just creepy.
+That must be how Dean felt about his brother coming back soulless from Hell.
+For some people, this might be Paranoia Fuel or generally just creepy.